 Status: Respect their experience and expertise.

 If you make someone feel that their standing either socially or professionally is inferior to yours, you are going to create a difficult negotiation environment.
 There are many dimensions to status including physical, emotional, intellectual and situational.
 Status is about power and while the temptation to create artificial status by manipulating the situation is often strong, it can have a very negative effect on the outcome of the negotiations.
 Respecting status and allowing all parties to be equal in authority is an excellent strategy to create remarkable outcomes in your negotiations.

 Often negotiation counterparts play pre-established roles.
 One agent could show up as the problem solver or the relationship person.
 Perhaps another agent likes to come across as the devil’s advocate or the naysayer as a means to shift the negotiation power.

 To increase the chances of a successful negotiation, Dr. Shapiro recommends that we shape our role and theirs to create the best environment for problem solving and collaborative negotiations.
-You might ask for advice from your counterpart indicating that you see a nuanced picture of their of their expertise and the roles they can play, or you could acknowledge their track record and invite them to use this vast experience to help come up with creative solutions.
-If they are being pessimistic, you might ask, “How else can we see this?”
+You might ask for advice from your counterpart indicating a type of mentoring relationship, or you could acknowledge their track record and invite them to use this vast experience to help come up with creative solutions.
+If they are being pessimistic, you might ask, “How else can we see this?”.
 Often when we invite someone to play a different and more valuable role, they will.